highvail/acm-app-lifecycle/README.md

       operator: In
       values:
       - EU
-      - US
+      - NA

     matchLabels: {}
   clusterReplicas: 1
 ```

-1. We are using the `matchExpressions` property in order to match any cluster that has a label `region` with a value of either `EU` or `US`.
+1. We are using the `matchExpressions` property in order to match any cluster that has a label `region` with a value of either `EU` or `NA`.
 2. We are using the `clusterReplicas` property in order to get only one of the clusters that match the previous expression.
 3. Additionally, we are matching only `healthy` clusters.